analesin/Debrepo/README.md

 # Debrepo
 Data science projects.

-# The first projects is an analysis of celebrity deaths from 2006-2016.
+# The first project is an analysis of celebrity deaths from 2006-2016.
 In this analysis we are trying to answer the following questions.
 Note that this is a work in progress.

 1) Have celebrity deaths increased from 2006 to 2016?